Caffeine and Heart Arrhythmias (Irregular Heartbeat)

 5. Another study which was a meta-analysis of four other studies that looked for a link between coffee consumption and atrial fibrillation risk found that there was no association between coffee or caffeine consumption and increased risk of developing atrial fibrillation.

 This is all good news for those who love coffee and/or energy drinks but have known heart arrhythmias.
-It looks like they can a have caffeine-laden beverages in moderation and still be safe.
+It looks like they can have caffeine-laden beverages in moderation and still be safe.

 A moderate daily dose of caffeine for a healthy adult is between 300-400mg.